solimartu/allergens/README.md

 ```

 Also:
-GET - /restaurants/:id - to get one restaurant by ID
+- GET - /restaurants/:id - to get one restaurant by ID
-DELETE - /restaurants/:id - to delete a restaurant an all its connections
+- DELETE - /restaurants/:id - to delete a restaurant an all its connections
-GET - /allergytypes - to get all the types of allergies
+- GET - /allergytypes - to get all the types of allergies
-DELETE - /allergytypes/:id - to delete a type of allergy
+- DELETE - /allergytypes/:id - to delete a type of allergy
-POST - /allergytypes - to create a new type of allergy
+- POST - /allergytypes - to create a new type of allergy
-GET - /foodtypes - to get all the types of food
+- GET - /foodtypes - to get all the types of food
-DELETE - /foodtypes/:id - to delete a type of food
+- DELETE - /foodtypes/:id - to delete a type of food
-POST - /foodtypes - to create a new type of food
+- POST - /foodtypes - to create a new type of food
-GET - /deliveryservices - to get all the delivery services
+- GET - /deliveryservices - to get all the delivery services
-DELETE - /deliveryservices/:id - to delete a delivery service
+- DELETE - /deliveryservices/:id - to delete a delivery service
-POST - /deliveryservices - to create a new delivery service
+- POST - /deliveryservices - to create a new delivery service

-- ## Database layout
+## Database layout

   ![Databases](./databaseschema.JPG)

-# Future Expansion Ideas
+# Future Expansion Ideas (from the MVP owner)

 - add a log in feature so users can have a profile and save their favourite restaurants.
 PARTIALLY DONE